 This program is to promote the public health, safety, and general welfare, and to minimize public and private losses due to flood conditions by sound management of flood hazard areas.
-To accomplish this an integrated watershed management program is to be developed and maintained that will take a comprehensive, proactive approach to floodplain and stormwater management.
+To accomplish this, an integrated watershed management program is to be developed and maintained that will take a comprehensive, proactive approach to floodplain and stormwater management.
 This also enables the City and County to maintain status in the National Flood Insurance Program.

 - Floodplain mapping efforts were completed in Beal Slough, Southeast Upper Salt Creek (SEUSC), Stevens Creek, Salt Creek and Deadmans Run.
-FEMA adopted new floodplain maps for all these areas except Little Salt Creek.
-Revised floodplain maps effective February 18, 2011. - Completed a watershed master plan for the Little Salt Creek with new floodplain mapping and identified capital projects to address stream stability.
-Little Salt Creek floodplain mapping approval is coordinated by Nebraska Department of Natural Resources with adoption late 2012.
+FEMA adopted new floodplain maps for all these areas except Little Salt Creek in February 18, 2011. - Completed a watershed master plan for the Little Salt Creek with new floodplain mapping and identified capital projects to address stream stability. - County wide revised flood maps of Zone A areas as well as detailed flood mapping (Zone AE) of Little Salt Creek floodplain became effective April 16, 2013. - Completed the Antelope Creek Watershed Master Plan for water quality.